Cloudxtreme/training_material/courses/05-advanced-querying/08-Search/02-indexing/exercises.md

 ## Bonus

-What index is used when none is specified? (e.g. `search-cmd index path`)
+What index is used when none is specified? (e.g. `search-cmd index PATH`)

 How did you figure this out?